 Set in 2 842ha of bushland you can discover wetlands, woodlands and caves and experience the rich cultural heritage.

-Bushwalkers can explore the natural surroundings and discover the homes of many animals such as the Western Grey Kangaroo, the tiny honey possum, bandicoots, reptiles and many friendly water birds.
+Bushwalkers can explore the natural surroundings and discover the homes of many Australian native animals such as the Western Grey Kangaroo, the tiny honey possum, bandicoots, reptiles and many friendly water birds.

 There are limestone caves, Tudor style Buildings, row boats for hire, shady picnic and barbecue areas and a colony of koalas.
 All of these attractions are located near the lake of Loch McNess.